IIVEventGroup/STARE/README.md

 <!-- ## Citation -->

 ## License
-  The released code and dataset are under [Apache 2.0 license](https://www.apache.org/licenses/LIC).
+  The released code is under [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html) following the PyTracking, and dataset is under [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 ## Acknowledgments
 - The benchmark is built on top of the great [PyTracking](https://github.com/visionml/pytracking) library